Fractured families in South Africa

 - African children under 15 years had the lowest proportion of present fathers in 2009 at 30%, compared to 53% for coloured children, 85% for Indians, and 83% for whites.” ¹

 The impact of the dysfunctional family on children

 Children who grow up in a dysfunctional family have no control over their toxic environment.
-They grow up with emotional scars caused by repeated trauma and pain from parent’s action, words or attitudes.
-The trauma can start from the time they are born right through their teenage years into their adult life.
-As adults they tend to attempt to escape past pain by engaging in destructive behaviours for example addictions.
+They grow up with emotional scars caused by repeated trauma and pain from parents’ actions, words or attitudes.
+The trauma can start from when they are born right through their teenage years into their adult life.
+As adults, they tend to attempt to escape past pain by engaging in destructive behaviours for example addictions.
 They also tend to repeat the mistreatment that was done to them and do the same to their children – instead of breaking the cycle of abuse and maltreatment.